Anytime-Valid Linear Models and Regression Adjusted Causal Inference in Randomized Experiments: Introduction

 \section{Introduction}

-Linear models are fundamental tools across many scientific disciplines.
-In causal inference, linear regression adjustment is widely utilized to analyse randomised trials, leveraging pre-treatment covariates to obtain treatment effect estimators of reduced variance \citep{lin}.
-Due to their robustness to model misspecification and efficiency, their use is widely recommended across many official research guidelines \citep{ye}.
-However, tests and interval estimation are based on the asymptotic distribution of such estimators, which provide Type-I error and coverage guarantees at only a single fixed sample size (fixed-$n$).
-This can be a limitation at best and problematic for published research at worst.
+We develop an anytime-valid approach to inference in linear models using $e$-variables.
+Linear regression models are fundamental to statistics with many practical applications across the applied sciences.
+In causal inference they are often employed to estimate and test hypotheses about treatment effects in randomized experiments \citep{lin}.
+Their ability to achieve variance reduction through regression adjustment and their robustness to model misspecification under randomized assignment result in their widespread recommendation in many official research guidelines \citep{ye}.
+Linear models can also be computed recursively, updating parameters as new data arrives, making them a scalable option for the analysis of streaming data common in online A/B tests.

-A problem arises in connection with the replication crisis \citep{asapvalue, redefinestatisticalsignificance} that pervades published research \citep{sagarin2014}.
-It is estimated that only one-third of statistically significant results published in top psychology journals can be reproduced in follow-up experiments \citep{oss}.
-One recognized explanation of this phenomenon is an omission at the time of submission of how the data was collected \citep{ioannidis2005} - whether a sample size was determined ahead of time or whether a data-dependent stopping rule was used, such as collecting data until a statistically significant result is obtained.
+However, current testing and interval estimation procedures are limited in that their Type-I error and coverage guarantees only hold at a fixed, often pre-determined, sample size (which we refer to as ``fixed-$n$'').
+This is a severe limitation in online A/B tests, where data arrives sequentially, as it is desirable to continuously monitor experiments for nonzero treatment effects.
+It also causes problems in connection with the replication crisis of published research \citep{asapvalue, redefinestatisticalsignificance, sagarin2014}.
+For example, it is estimated that only one-third of statistically significant results published in top psychology journals can be reproduced in follow-up experiments \citep{oss}.
+A recognized issue is that researchers often do not disclose details of the data collection process at the time of submission \citep{ioannidis2005}.
 In an anonymous survey of 2000 published researchers in psychology, approximately 60\% of respondents admitted to collecting more data after seeing whether the results were significant, with approximately 20\% admitting to stopping data collection after achieving a significant result \citep{john2012}.
+The high numbers of published false positives can at least partially be attributed to the inability of current methods to control Type-I errors under optional stopping.